nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

    - Affiliation

-❗ For the other parts below the personal data it is recommended to use ARC Commander  for adding the metadata and it should not be filled out manually.
+:bulb: For the other parts below the **'INVESTIGATION CONTACTS'** sections it is recommended to use [ARC Commander](./../../implementation/ArcCommander.html) for adding the metadata.
+This is less error-prone than filling it out manually.

 ***